 DARE TO EXPERIENCE ADVENTURE

 Depending on whether you are learning the skills for your own personal Winter Mountaineering with one of our friendly team alongside, or being guided on your first ever winter route we can allow a slightly higher ratio.
-A 1:3 ratio does mean some routes that are steeper and more serious will be avoided but simple ridges and gullies will all be in our reach.
+A 1:3 ratio does mean some routes that are steeper and more serious will be avoided but simple ridges and gullies will all be within our reach.
 A 1:2 ratio opens up more route options, especially for longer courses or experienced participants.
 The price includes the use of harness and helmets plus the use of all technical equipment such as ropes and hardware.

 |Number of People||Rate Per Day|

 Winter Mountaineering – What to expect

 Initially, you will speak with your guide a few days prior to the start date.
-At which point you can agree a suitable time to meet in the morning, inform them of any kit requirements you have and agree on the planned content for your Scottish Winter Mountaineering course.
+At which point you can agree on a suitable time to meet in the morning, inform them of any kit requirements you have and agree on the planned content for your Scottish Winter Mountaineering course.
 This will differ for each participant yet almost certainly we will spend a reasonable amount of time discussing avalanche avoidance and winter walking equipment.

 Discuss and explain how we use the avalanche forecast and recent weather patterns to decide on a suitable climbing venue.
 Expect to learn about weather conditions, discussing the Be Avalanche Aware platform and using a dynamic risk assessment to decide on a suitable route to ascend.

 The main part of your day is focussed on the initial plan laid out with your booking and your morning discussion.
 Your guide will tailor this to meet your aspirations, weather conditions and ability to operate in what can be adverse weather conditions.
 Previously participants have used their days to learn about snow and its behaviour, how to use crampons to walk on steep ground and emergency ice axe arrest.

 YOU MAY ALSO LIKE